Newport County A.F.C.: 2021 onwards

-On 19 October 2021, it was confirmed that the club had appointed Cardiff City first team coach James Rowberry as team manager with Newport 13th in League Two after 13 league games.
+Cardiff City first team coach James Rowberry was appointed Newport County manager on 19 October 2021 with Newport 13th in League Two after 13 league games.
 Newport finished the 2021–22 League Two season in 11th place.
 On 10 October 2022, Rowberry was sacked with Newport in 18th place in League Two after 13 league matches of the 2022–23 season.

 On 20 October 2022, Graham Coughlan was appointed manager on a two-and-a-half-year contract.
 Newport reached the third round of the 2022–23 EFL Cup, losing 3–0 to Leicester City of the Premier League in November 2022.
 Newport finished the 2022–23 season in 15th position in League Two.
 In August 2023 Newport County reached the second round of the 2023–24 EFL Cup, losing on penalties to Brentford of the Premier League after drawing 1–1 in normal time.

 On 24 January 2024 former Swansea City chairman Huw Jenkins purchased a controlling interest 52% of shares in Newport County from the Supporters Trust.
 In February 2024 Newport reached the fourth round of the 2023–24 FA Cup, losing 4–2 to Manchester United of the Premier League.
 Newport finished the 2023–24 season in 18th place in League Two.
 On 20 June 2024, Graham Coughlan departed the club by mutual consent.

 On 16 July 2024 Nelson Jardim was appointed as Newport County Head Coach.
 Jardim left Newport County by mutual consent on 24 April 2025 with the club in 20th position in League Two and safe from relegation with two games to play of the 2024-25 season.
 Assistant head coach Dafydd Williams stepped up as head coach for those two matches.
 Newport finished the 2024-25 season in 22nd place in League Two.
 On 23 May 2025 David Hughes was appointed as team Manager.
 On 15 November 2025 Hughes was sacked by Newport with the club bottom of League Two on 11 points after 16 league games of the 2025-26 season.
 Christian Fuchs was appointed Newport County manager on 20 November 2025.
+A 2-1 win at Barrow on the final day of the 2025-26 season ensured that Newport finished 20th in League Two and avoided relegation.
+On 27 June 2026 Fuchs resigned as Newport County manager and assistant first team coach Chris Todd was appointed interim Manager.